nicohlr/ipychart/docs/docs/user_guide/pandas.md

 All options to configure the chart.
 This dictionary corresponds to the "options" argument of Chart.js.
 - **colorscheme (optional): str**<br>
 Colorscheme to use when drawing the chart.
 List of available colorscheme: link.
+- **zoom (optional): bool**<br>
+Allow the user to zoom on the Chart once it is created.
+Defaults to True.
 - **kwargs (optional): dict**<br>
-Other keyword arguments are passed to the *KernelDensity* class of scikit-learn.
+Other keyword arguments are passed down to scikit-learn's *KernelDensity* class.

 **Example:**